MicrosoftDocs/learn/learn-pr/wwl-data-ai/search-data-outside-azure-platform-cognitive-search/includes/03-index-data-use-push-api.md

 :::image type="content" source="../media/search-api-keys.png" alt-text="A screenshot of the keys section of a search service.":::

 To find the `api-key` on the left, select **Keys**.
-The primary or secondary admin key can be used if you are using the REST API to do more than just querying the index.
-If all you need is to search an index you can create and use query keys.
+The primary or secondary admin key can be used if you're using the REST API to do more than just querying the index.
+If all you need is to search an index, you can create and use query keys.

 To add, update, or delete data in an index you need to use an admin key.